divolte/shop/README.md

 Make sure you have Docker running locally.
 You can download a proper version at the [Docker Store][ds].

-We are running 6 containers, and the default size is not large enough.
+We are running a couple of containers, and the default size is not large enough.
 Boost the ram of Docker to at least 4GB, otherwise you will run into startup problems (Exit with code: 137) when running the `docker-compose up` command.

 We are going to build these containers locally: